 It’s a sense of belonging to the Christian community.

-It’s a ceremony whereby candidates receive the gifts of the Holy Spirit in a special way.
+It’s a ceremony whereby candidates receive the gifts of the Holy Spirit.

 It provides a setting for a deeper understanding of Christ.